jakdept/goki/config.md

 * `IndexPath` is the location to put the index on the disk
 * `IndexName` specifies the name to give to the index
 * `Restricted` is a list of topics within pages to not index
+* `Handlers` contains the handlers that run under that index for the server

 Each file found within a `WatchDir` will be stored with the `URIPath` set as the path to that file, minus the first part of the `WatchDir`, prepended with the second.